-Join me as I host one day ‘Suffolk Photography Course’ workshops, as well as photography courses in London and Norwich.
+I am recommencing my photography workshops with applicable safety measures (see below para).
+We will meet on-location, as I host one day ‘Suffolk Photography Course’ workshops, as well as photography courses in London and Norwich.
 My photography courses, set on the beautiful ‘Suffolk Heritage Coast’, are designed to introduce and develop both beginners and intermediates to photography.
 Enjoyment is my key to improving photographic skills, whilst exploring and photographing some of East Anglia’s finest habitats.
-You may judge my photography through the gallery above and my qualifications to teach through the paragraph below.
 I have never consciously sought a style, believing more that versatility is vital and that our content should decide this.
-So lens selection, camera settings and composition become the critical factors, and it is these beliefs I will pass on.
-My next six Suffolk Photography Course workshop dates and locations, can all be seen below and ‘Gift Vouchers’ here.
-More details of my London photography courses are available here.
+So ways of seeing, camera settings and composition become the critical factors, and it is these beliefs I will pass on.
+You may judge my photography through the five minute gallery above (mouse over/pause) and my qualifications to teach through the paragraph below.
+My next six Suffolk Photography Course workshop dates and locations, as well as ‘Gift Vouchers’, can be seen below.
+Details of my London photography courses are available here.

 Why I am well qualified to teach

-I very feel fortunate in having gained exemplary teaching experience, and have used this to structure my Suffolk Photography Courses.
+I feel very fortunate in having gained exemplary teaching experiences and have used these to structure my Suffolk Photography Courses.
 I have regularly lectured at Central Saint Martins (University of the Arts, London), London College of Communication and Norwich University of the Arts.
-This, together with having worked for some of the Uk’s most iconic organisations, has helped build and define my career.
+This, together with being commissioned by some of the UK’s most iconic organisations, has helped build and define my career.
 It has also been a source of inspiration for me, in developing my Italian Photography Course Holidays.
-Amongst many influential clients, I have been commissioned by the BBC, the Royal Shakespeare Company, the Design Council, the National Portrait Gallery and the V&A Museum.
-My work has been shown in the annual international graphic publication ‘Graphis’, the ‘Designers & Art Directors’ Annual and the international publication ‘Modern Publicity’.
+Amongst many influential clients, I have been commissioned by the BBC, the Royal Shakespeare Company, the Design Council, the National Portrait Gallery, the British Tourist Authority and the V&A Museum.
+In my early post student years, I worked for Sir Terence Conran’s design group; J. Walter Thompson agency and Chris Dorling and Peter Kindersley the precursors of ‘Dorling Kindersley‘ Publishers.
+My work has been shown in the International graphic publication ‘Graphis’, The ‘Designers & Art Directors’ Annual and ‘Modern Publicity’.
 I was elected to ‘Fellowship’ status of the ‘Chartered Society of Designers’ in the late 80’s.
-I have also been a member of the Chelsea Arts Club since 1985.
-Additionally my ski coaching and Alpine guiding experiences of both adults and children, has played an organisational influence.
-They all got down!
+I have also been a member of the Chelsea Arts Club since the late 80’s.
+Additionally my ski coaching and Alpine guiding experiences with both adults and children, has helped develop my organisational skills.
+Well they all got down!

 Suffolk Photography Course locations